Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Introduction

-In the following, we first discuss the standard principles and relevant mechanisms which constitute inter-slice switching in SBA.
-Several possible forms of inter-slice switching are discussed, along with an overview of one example form (case) which provides a detailed explanation of these standard principles.
-Finally, we discuss some challenges, and the corresponding research directions which can be pursued for developing comprehensive and efficient inter-slice handover solutions within the standard framework of the 3GPP SBA.
+In the following, we first discuss the 3GPP standard principles and relevant mechanisms that constitute inter-slice switching in SBA.
+Several possible forms (referred to as \textit{cases}) of inter-slice mobility are discussed.
+A detailed explanation of one example case is provided to describe the underlying procedures.
+Finally, some challenges, and the corresponding research directions are identified, which can be pursued for developing comprehensive and efficient inter-slice handover solutions within the standard network slicing framework of the 3GPP.